neondatabase/website/content/docs/serverless/serverless-driver.md

   // -> [[12, "My post", ...]]
   ```

 - `fullResults: boolean`

-  When `fullResults` is `true`, additional metadata is returned alongside the result rows, which are then found in the `rows` property of the return value.
+  The default `fullResults` value is `false`.
+When it is `true`, additional metadata is returned alongside the result rows, which are then found in the `rows` property of the return value.
 The metadata matches what would be returned by `node-postgres`:

   ```javascript
   import { neon } from '@neondatabase/serverless';